owncloud-archive/acceptance-testing/README.md

 To keep the ownCloud repositories stable you should always test your code before pushing it.
-To ensure that your changes do not affect the rest of ownCloud you should run the accesptance test suite against your code on a regular base.
+To ensure that your changes do not affect the rest of ownCloud you should run the acceptance test suite against your code on a regular base.

 ##Running tests in your test environment